-Bat path, timing, posture, load, contact quality, and connection through the ball.
+Bat path, timing, posture, load, contact quality, and connection through the baseball.

 Direction, lower-half sequence, arm timing, finish, and repeatable movement patterns.